USS Bon Homme Richard (CV-31): Construction and commissioning

 Bon Homme Richard (CV-31) was laid down on 1 February 1943 at the New York Navy Yard, being the first Essex-class carrier to be built at the New York Navy Yard.
-She was launched 29 April 1944 by Mrs. John S. McCain, wife of Vice Admiral John S. McCain Sr. The ship was commissioned 26 November 1944, with Captain A. O. Rule Jr. as her first commander.
+(Note: The second Essex-class carrier, CV-10, was laid down as Bon Homme Richard in December 1941, but was renamed in September 1942, following the loss of the earlier in the Battle of Midway and prior to CV-10's launch in January 1943.)
+She was launched 29 April 1944 by Mrs. John S. McCain, wife of Vice Admiral John S. McCain Sr. The ship was commissioned on 26 November 1944, with Captain A. O. Rule Jr. as her first commander.

 Service history

 World War II

 Bon Homme Richard departed Norfolk, Virginia, on 19 March 1945 to join the Pacific Fleet and arrived at Pearl Harbor on 5 April 1945.
 Following additional training in Hawaiian waters, the carrier joined TF 38 off Okinawa on 6 June 1945 with Carrier Air Group 91 (CVG-91) aboard.
-During 7–10 June she joined in the attacks on Okidaitōjima and then served with the 3rd Fleet during the air strikes against Japan from 2 July to 15 August.
+During 7–10 June she joined in the attacks on Okidaitōjima and then served with the 3rd Fleet during the air strikes against Japan from 2 July until the effective end of hostilities on 15 August.
 She remained off Japan until 16 September 1945 and after a short training period off Guam, proceeded to San Francisco, arriving 20 October.
 She left San Francisco 29 October and steamed to Pearl Harbor to undergo conversion for troop transport duty.
 From 8 November 1945 to 16 January 1946 she made trans-Pacific voyages, returning servicemen to the United States.
 She was thereafter generally inactive until decommissioning on 9 January 1947.
 She was mothballed at the Puget Sound Naval Shipyard, Bremerton, Washington.